 myRAU will ask you to list the room types on offer in order of your preference; you then have the opportunity to choose your catering type.
 Every effort is made to allocate you your first choice of room type (taking into consideration your preferred halls of residence); however as accommodation applications are dealt with on a first come, first served basis, if all of the rooms are allocated, you will be allocated your second choice and so on.

-The advanced rent payment will be non-refundable in the event of withdrawal from a place at the university.
-However, if the place is still conditional and conditions of the offer are not met, the pre-payment will be refunded.
+The damage deposit will be non-refundable in the event of a withdrawal from a place at the RAU.
+However, if a place is still conditional and conditions of the offer are not met, the damage deposit will be refunded.

 Please have a look at the accommodation charges.
 Most of our accommodation is catered so the outgoings you will need to budget for will include payment of toiletries, travel, clothes laundering, etc.